Al-Safiriyya

 Al-Safiriyya was a Palestinian Arab village in the Jaffa Subdistrict.
 It was depopulated during Operation Hametz in the 1948 Palestine War on May 20, 1948.
 It was located 11 km east of Jaffa, 1.5 km west of Ben Gurion Airport.

-Starting in 1949, the ruins of the site were overbuilt by the Israeli town of Kfar Chabad.
+Starting in 1949, the ruins of the site were overbuilt by the Israeli settlements of Kfar Chabad and Tzafria.

 History

 Al-Safiriyya may have been known to the Byzantines and Crusaders as Sapharea or Saphyria.
 However, later comparative linguistic analysis excluded this possibility.

 Hani Al-Kindi, an early Muslim scholar and acetic, was buried in Al-Safiriyya.
 The Umayyad caliph Umar ibn Abd al-Aziz (717–720) had offered him the Governorship of Palestine, but Al-Kindi had declined it.

 Ottoman era

 Al-Safiriyya was incorporated into the Ottoman Empire in 1517 with all of Palestine.
 In 1552, al-Safiriyya was an inhabited village, and 21 carats of its tax revenues were also endowed to the Haseki Sultan Imaret in Jerusalem.
 Administratively, the village belonged to the Sub-district of Ramla in the District of Gaza.

 In 1596 it appeared in the tax registers under the name of Safiriyya, as being in the nahiya ("subdistrict") of Ramla, which was under the administration of the liwa ("district") of Gaza.
 It had a population of 53 household; an estimated 292 persons, who were all Muslims.
 They paid a fixed tax-rate of 33,3 % on agricultural products, including wheat, barley, summer crops, sesame, vineyards, fruit trees, goats and beehives, in addition to occasional revenues; a total of 18,800 akçe.
 All of the revenue went to a waqf.

 In 1051 AH/1641/2, the Bedouin tribe of al-Sawālima from around Jaffa attacked the villages of Subṭāra, Bayt Dajan, al-Sāfiriya, Jindās, Lydda and Yāzūr belonging to Waqf Haseki Sultan.

 In 1838 Safiriyeh was among the villages Edward Robinson noted from the top of the White Mosque, Ramla.
 It was further noted as a Muslim village, in the Lydda District.

 In 1863 Victor Guérin found the village to have 450 inhabitants.
 He noted that the mosque was shaded by an old mulberry tree, and around the village were plantations of tobacco and watermelons.

 An Ottoman village list from about 1870 showed that es-Safirije had 29 houses and a population of 134, though the population count included men only.

 In 1882, the PEF's Survey of Western Palestine described it as an adobe village, with olives to the south.

 Nasra Hussein Ahmad Zayed, born Safiriyya 1913 CE.
 Pictured in 1934, wearing a wedding dress.